 Are you ready for another adventure?
-This week we are off to Jupiter, so hop aboard your spaceship and let’s travel to the largest planet in our solar system.
+On this page, we are off to Jupiter, so hop aboard your spaceship and let’s travel to the largest planet in our solar system.

-Missed Mars last week?
+Missed Mars?
 Click here to travel to the red planet.

 First up, have a listen to India Friswell from the Royal Observatory Edinburgh as she talks about Jupiter and Holst’s music.